MarShawn Lloyd (RB, Green Bay Packers) — 2026 fantasy outlook, updated Jul 3, 2026.

 The pattern beat has to abstain, and the abstention is the point.
 Volume stickiness, touchdown regression, aging — every forward-looking tool we trust needs a season of production to condition on, and Lloyd has never given the league one.
 The library is silent, and pretending otherwise would be exactly the kind of false confidence a two-year injury history should erase.

 The situation carries the only new fact worth pricing: he is healthy, for the first time as a pro.
 Lloyd completed all nine practices across Green Bay's three weeks of spring work — his first fully healthy extended offseason, per the Packers beat — with the staff deliberately scaling back his intensity to protect against another setback.
 The depth chart above him is settled: Josh Jacobs is the lead back, signed and featured, and Green Bay re-signed Chris Brooks for the rotation rather than looking outside.
 Matt LaFleur still runs the offense.
-The framing around Lloyd all spring has been the same two words — prove it — with the plain subtext that if he cannot stay on the field in twenty-twenty-six, it is hard to see a twenty-twenty-seven.
+The framing around Lloyd all spring has been the same two words — prove it — with the plain subtext that if he cannot stay on the field in 20-26, it is hard to see a 20-27.

-The price: running back sixty-four at pick two-twelve, for a player with no line to justify it and a durability record that is all downside.
+The price: running back 64 at pick two-12, for a player with no line to justify it and a durability record that is all downside.
 Our verdict: watchlist — the only defensible call on a talent with zero production and a health history this thin.
 The caveat is the entire bet: if the burst that made him a third-round pick finally survives a padded camp and he wins the change-of-pace role behind Jacobs, there is contingent value here at a last-round price — and if the soft-tissue pattern repeats a third straight year, this pick is a roster spot you will want back by September.
 We cannot underwrite a body that has not held up, and we will not fade the talent from a distance either.

 Watch one thing above all: whether he takes contact in training camp and stays upright through August.
 After that, the competition with Chris Brooks for the number-two job, and any passing-down role LaFleur carves out.
 The talent was never the question.
 Availability is the only question.
 He's one of your guys?
 This show covers your whole roster — every player, every week, all season.